thejsway/thejsway/manuscript/chapter17.md

 In this exercise, you'll have to assist the user in selecting a country.
 As he enters the country name in an input box, the page shows a list of corresponding countries.
 Clicking on a suggested country replaces the value in the input box.

+!!! note

-> To keep things simple, only countries starting with a `"A"` letter are taken into account.
+    To keep things simple, only countries starting with a `"A"` letter are taken into account.

 Here is the HTML code that creates the input box.